 In collaboration with SKL Architects

-Location: Seattle City Center - Seattle, WA
+Location: Seattle City Center - Seattle, Washington

 Constructed in 1939 as the Seattle Field Artillery Armory and then converted into an indoor gathering place for the 1962 Seattle World’s Fair, Seattle Center House is at the heart of the Seattle Center.
 Year round and from all corners of the globe, people flock to the Center to visit its iconic landmarks: the Space Needle, International Fountain, Pacific Science Center and Monorail.
 At the same time, numerous cultural events, educational activities and holiday celebrations are taking place – free and open to the public – at the Center House.
 Years of piecemeal renovations, though, had buried the beautiful original structure behind layer upon layer of construction.